MeteoSwiss/nwp-fdb-polytope-demo/README.md

 Polytope is an HTTP service and therefore access is not restricted to CSCS (it supports access from LabVM and ACPM).

 ### Installation
-You can follow the same installation of jupyter kernel as with [FDB](#Installation) or deploy your own python environment and
+You can follow the same installation of jupyter kernel as with [FDB](#Installation) (only for usage within CSCS) or deploy your own python environment (works from anywhere) with
 ```
 poetry install
 ```